Book

-The Threat of Small Things: Patterns of Repression and Mobilization Against Micro-Sized Groups in Indonesia
+The Threat of Small Groups: Visibility and Violence in Indonesia

 My findings suggest that threat perception is not just driven by concerns around resources, but is shaped by a group’s public visibility.
 As a result, my research challenges longstanding assumptions about the necessary material dimensions of threat.
-Understanding how visible constitutive threats operate can shed light on phenomena that appear to be costly, inefficient, and irrational, such as the ongoing debates around veiling in France.
-More broadly, my work speaks to the burgeoning literature linking clientelism to conflict.
-Intergroup conflict is not shaped just by formal electoral rules, but by the structure of clientelist networks.
+Understanding how visible constitutive threats operate can shed light on phenomena that appear to be costly, inefficient, and irrational.
+It also highlights the importance of studying religious practices in the study of religion and conflict.
+Even when religious groups hold nearly identical and stable religious beliefs, the religious practices that emerge from these ideologies differ and change over time.
+These different religious practices shape how the group is perceived by outsiders.
+Focusing on religious practice—rather than on ideology alone—may explain the seemingly varied or contradictory effects of religious ideology on conflict.

 Journal ARTICLES (Peer Reviewed)